 It was in Dunfermline Palace that the future Charles I was born in 1600, the last monarch to be born on Scottish soil.
 But the wider world was changing rapidly.
 With the union of the crowns in 1603, James VI effectively turned his back on Scotland to focus on the wider canvas offered by his role as James I of England (see our Historical Timeline.)

 Repairs to the palace at Dunfermline were undertaken in advance of a visit by Charles I in 1633 and it was last used, by Charles II, in 1651.
-But in truth the need for the palace had arisen more because of the state of the marriage between James VI and Anne of Denmark who, despite having seven children, spent much of their time living apart.
+But in truth the need for the palace had arisen more because of the poor state of the marriage between James VI and Anne of Denmark who, despite having seven children, spent much of their time living apart.

 The ruined east end of the Abbey Church was replaced in 1821 with the new Abbey Church.
 And little remains of the east and west ranges of the cloister.
-But visitors today can see an unexpected amount of the old south range of the cloister, plus what is almost the complete surviving south wall of the remodelled Palace.
+But visitors today can see a surprising amount of the old south range of the cloister, plus what is almost the complete surviving south wall of the remodelled Palace.
 This occupies a spectacular location above the steep north side of Pittencrieff Glen, now part of Pittencrieff Park.